atavakoulnia/franks-fantastic-furniture/README.md

 # Frank's Fantasic Furniture
-• Custom online storefront implemented with Python-Flask, HTML, and CSS
-• Constructed functional SQL/MariaDB as the database back-end

-## Specifications
 Frank's Fantastic Furniture is a fully functioning furniture store where users can shop for items populated from a database.
 The database is pre-populated with sample data.

+## Specifications
+- Custom online storefront implemented with Python-Flask, HTML, and CSS

+- Constructed functional SQL/MariaDB as the database back-end

 ## Requirements
 - Make sure to download and start ‘MySQL Server’ (https://dev.mysql.com/downloads/mysql/)